 Later that night, after it had doubled in size, I decided to roll out the dough in a large rectangle and spread the filling like I would for cinnamon rolls.
 I reassembled the dough into a log and used a sharp serrated knife to divide it into 7 equal parts, tucking the pan into the oven for safety from the even colder night air.
 Perfect sleeping conditions.

-After a full nights sleep, they rose beautifully.
-I baked them as soon as I woke up, no sooner, and topped them with a simple cream cheese glaze.
+After a full nights sleep, these rolls rose beautifully.
+I baked the rolls as soon as I woke up, no sooner, and topped them with a simple cream cheese glaze.
 I wont tell you about the part when my mom and dad passed on the orange clove rolls at breakfast.
 My dad can’t have sugar that early in the day, and my mom is always watching her girlish figure.
-But I will tell you about how Kev, Hal, and I devoured half a pan before passing the rest onto our neighbors.
+But I will tell you about how Kev, Hal, and I devoured half a pan before passing the rest of these orange clove rolls onto our neighbors.

 After all that, I wasn’t going to tell you about how I forgot this dough on the counter for one too many hours.
 But I did because they made for the best happy accident—make-ahead orange clove rolls.
 They come together the way a breakfast roll should—with little effort and no early alarm clock.